-Pupils revisit the school rules throughout the academic year and are involved in setting classroom rules and protocols at the beginning of each school year.
+Pupils revisit the school rules and are involved in setting classroom rules and protocols at the beginning of each school year.

 Each classroom has a traffic light system.
-A child receives an initial warning for unacceptable behaviour, i.e. breaking one of the golden rules.
+A child receives an initial warning for unacceptable behaviour.
 If the behaviour persists the child's name is placed on the amber light and he/she receives a small sanction.
 Sanctions may differ from class to class dependant on the age group of the children.
 Typical sanctions include:

-- losing 5 minutes of the next break time - losing 5 minutes of free choice time - ✤ 5 minutes time out in a quiet area of the classroom - time out in a different classroom in the same key stage
+- ❖ losing 5 minutes of the next break time - losing 5 minutes of free choice time - ❖ 5 minutes time out in a quiet area of the classroom - time out in a different classroom in the same key stage

 If the behaviour still persists the child's name is placed on the red light and he/she may receive a more serious sanction, e.g. missing a whole playtime or a special activity.
-Depending on the seriousness of the transgression the headteacher may be informed and will choose whether it is appropriate to take further action.
+Depending on the seriousness of the transgression he/she may also be sent to the headteacher.